suzpiver/ECommerceWebsite-FullStack/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request) errors (all plain text):
-  - If passed in an invalid clothing name, returns an error with the message: `Items not found`
-  - If no items match their filtering, returns an error with message: `Items not found`
+  - If no items match the passed in query parameters, returns an error with message: `No items found`
 - Possible 500 errors (all plain text):
   - If something else goes wrong on the server, returns an error with the message: `Uh oh.
 Something went wrong.
 Please try again later.`

 ## Endpoint 2: Check username and password when a user logs in
-**Request Format:** login/:username/:password
+**Request Format:** /login endpoint with POST parameters of `username` and `password`

 **Request Type:** POST